 How do I write good analysis?

 Explaining the ins-and-outs of writing amazing analysis is a bit too intense for this HLE guide.
-You can learn all of this in Analysis Simplified (get started for FREE!)–LitLearn’s flagship course that teaches you EXACTLY how to write 7-level analysis in IB English, with short practice questions and real feedback on how you can improve your analysis responses.
+You can start learning all of this in Analysis Simplified–LitLearn’s flagship course that teaches you step-by-step how to write 7-level analysis in IB English, with short practice questions and real feedback on how you can improve your analysis responses.

 Understanding the IB English HLE rubric

 An essential step to getting a high mark on the HL Essay is understanding the rubric!
 It is SO important that you know what IB English examiners are looking for when grading your essay, as this helps you to shape the content of your essay to match (or even exceed) their expectations.

 The IB English HL Essay is graded out of 20 marks.
 There are 4 criteria, each worth 5 marks.

 Use the checklist below to make sure you’re not making simple mistakes!
 Note that this is not the official marking criteria, and I strongly recommend that you reading the official rubric provided by your teacher.